Transcribing Music in Western Culture

 You can see in Figure 10 that the Key signature in the contemporary Western method is quite complex, as the song is in the key of B. The B in the NUME version represents the Bass clef, not the key.
 The NUME method, being chromatic, would customarily have the bottom line of each clef being an A note.
 The key would be obvious to anybody who knows scales and has a little music experience.
 The point here is that the NUME method is easier to see and understand, with less memorization required by the musician.

 Counting in 7/4 is not usual to most musicians at the beginning and even intermediate level.
 In this case, it might be more beneficial to have the musician/student count four and three, alternately.
 You can easily see the complication using today's transcribing on the first line of Figure 11.
 The displayed time signature has to be shown for each measure.
 This is not only cumbersome for the transcriber, but is clutter for the reader.

 On the second line and third lines of Figure 11, it is easy to see the four beats or three beats in the measures.
 Measures are to be helpful in phrasing and feeling, not a device that makes music harder to learn.
 Look at an excerpt from the Dave Brubeck classic “Take Five.”

-The key signature, the time signature, the different kinds of rests, the sharp and natural signs are all unnecessary when using the NUME methodology and the beats are actually visible, and the measures can be split in a way that can actually help the reader decipher this complex rhythm.
+The time signature, the different kinds of rests, the sharp and natural signs are all unnecessary when using the NUME methodology and the beats are actually visible, and the measures can be split in a way that can actually help the reader decipher this complex rhythm.
 Triplets, as shown in Figure 12, and grace notes can still use traditional notation.
 Directional indicators like DS al Coda can still be used or replaced by English terminology.